ztz1989/software-switches/README.md

 <img src="testbed.png" alt="testbed"
 	title="Testbed" width="300" height="200" />

 Our server consists of two NUMA sockets, each of which is attached an Intel 52599 dual-port 10Gbps network interface card (NIC).
 As shown by the figure, each physical port is **directly** cabled to another port on the other NUMA node.
 The software switch under test (along with its associated virtual machines) are deployed on NUMA node 0 (SUT in the figure), while other measurement tools including traffic generators (TX) and montiors (RX) are deployed on NUMA node 1.
+Note that the software switch is pinned to a single core.
+Extension to multiple cores is left for future work.

 ## Tools for measurement
 Our experiments adopted several software tools for different test scenarios